 B. Scope of Legal Services

-For a lawyer to adopt or attempt to adapt an Internet marketing voucher or coupon business plan, there would need to be a uniform scope of service that could be offered to a group of potential clients that could be aggregated by the Internet market service provider.
+For a lawyer to adopt or attempt to adopt an Internet marketing voucher or coupon business plan, there would need to be a uniform scope of service that could be offered to a group of potential clients that could be aggregated by the Internet market service provider.
 In other words, the business plan appears to depend on providing a uniform service to a large enough group of prospective clients such that there can be a volume discount obtained.
 However, the need for uniformity in the business model is potentially in conflict with several ERs.
 For example, ER 1.2 contemplates individual consultation with a client.
 Although ER 1.2(c) allows a lawyer to limit the scope of representation, the limitation requires informed consent.
 Here, the limitation on the scope of service is proposed and the legal fees would be paid before there is any consultation with the client as to whether such limitation.
 A lawyer would need to satisfy himself or herself that individual consultation with clients would be possible and that informed consent was obtained for the scope of representation.
 This likely limits the application to a narrow range of potential legal matters.

 C. The Formation or Termination of a Lawyer-Client Relationship